German-BioImaging/guide-KVpairs-scripts/docs/indepth.rst

    "B.jpg", "121", "",""
    "C.jpg","122","","missing"

-by default a lot of "empty" Key-Value pairs like ``observation :`` would be created.
+by default, the empty cells are skipped during Key-Value pairs creation.
+If you wish to create a key for those empty cells, you can uncheck the box "*Exclude empty values*"

 This might be useful if you plan to fill it in manually later on.
-Most likely though, this will be useless visual clutter.
-To prevent this check the Advanced parameter "*Exclude empty values*", now a Key-Value pair will only created if there is anything in the Value field.
+If you used an empty key value pair as a title \
+of a "key-value pair section", consider instead to assign a :ref:`namespace` to each of your key-value pair subset.

 Multiplicating Keys
 ^^^^^^^^^^^^^^^^^^^
-If you utilise the Advanced parameter "*Split value on*" you can specify one character for which multiple values get split.
+If you utilise the Advanced parameter "*Split value on*" you can specify one character \
-E.g. setting this to "!" in the following example, it would lead to the creation of two Key-Value pairs ``key_1 : value_1`` and ``key_1 : value_2`` for the Image *A.jpg*.
+for which multiple values get split.
+E.g. setting this to "!" in the following example, \
+it would lead to the creation of two Key-Value pairs ``key_1 : value_1`` and ``key_1 : value_2`` \
-Despite looking like a list of multiple values for Image *B.tif* it would generate one Key-Value pair ``key_1 : value_1, value_2`` as the comma is not recognized as a separator for multiple Key-Value pairs.
+for the Image *A.jpg*.
+Despite looking like a list of multiple values for Image *B.tif* it \
+would generate one Key-Value pair ``key_1 : value_1, value_2`` as the comma is not recognized \
+in our example as a separator for multiple Key-Value pairs.

 .. csv-table::
    :header: "name", "id", "key_1"